TamsinHu/computer_logic/Readme.md

 ## Hyprolexa's Architecture ##

-The Hyprolexa.py file holds the main loop passes text from the input to Prolexa and passes the output back.
+The Hyprolexa.py file holds the main loop which passes text from the input to Prolexa and passes the output back.

 Prior to passing this input to prolog, Flair is used for part-of-speech tagging to extract nouns from the sentence.
 These nouns are passed to functions held in wordnet_functions.py, which searches for hypo- and hypernyms of the nouns in the Wordnet database.
 This information is passed to the knowledge_store and stored in the format seen above.